EXPE Straddle Strategy

 Frequently asked questions

-A straddle on EXPE is the straddle strategy applied to EXPE (stock).
+- A straddle on EXPE is the straddle strategy applied to EXPE (stock).
 The strategy is structurally neutral / high-volatility (long premium): A long straddle buys an ATM call and an ATM put at the same strike, profiting from a large move in either direction; max loss equals the combined debit when the underlying pins to the strike at expiration.
-With EXPE stock trading near $217.17, the strikes shown on this page are snapped to the nearest listed EXPE chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With EXPE stock at $331.12 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed EXPE chain strike and the premiums come straight from that session's bid/ask midpoint.

-The breakeven for the EXPE straddle priced on this page is roughly $192.45 and $237.55 at expiration, derived from end-of-day chain premiums.
+- The breakeven for the EXPE straddle priced on this page is roughly $303.40 and $356.60 at expiration, derived from the August 14, 2026 end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current EXPE market-implied 1-standard-deviation expected move is approximately 13.26%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The EXPE market-implied 1-standard-deviation expected move in the same options snapshot is approximately 10.48%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.